 Basis of difference AS 10 ICDS V Applicability Fixed assets such as land, building, plant and machinery, vehicles, furniture and fittings, goodwill, patents, trademarks and designs, royalties and dividends Tangible fixed assets being land, building, machinery, plant or furniture Component of cost 'Cost' of fixed asset comprises its purchase price, non- refundable taxes and any directly attributable cost of bringing the asset to its working condition for its intended use.
-Trade discount and rebates will be deducted while computing cost. · Stand-by equipment and servicing equipment ICDS 'mandates' capitalization of stand- by equipment and servicing equipment Machinery spares It is 'usually' charged to P&L a/c on consumption.
-However, if spares are used only in connection with the item of fixed asset with irregular use then it 'may' be appropriate to capitalize
+Trade discount and rebates will be deducted while computing cost.
+It has similar definition to AS 10 but words used are 'actual cost' as compared to 'cost' in AS 10 Stand-by equipment and servicing equipment AS acknowledges capitalization of stand- by equipment and servicing equipment as a normal practice but does not mandate it.
+ICDS 'mandates' capitalization of stand-by equipment and servicing equipment Machinery spares It is 'usually' charged to P&L a/c on consumption.
+However, if spares are used only in connection with the item of fixed asset with consumption - However, if spares are used only in connection with the item of fixed irregular use then it 'may' be appropriate to capitalize asset with irregular use then it 'shall' be capitalized